 A Printable Christmas Calendar Countdown!

-Today I have a free December calendar for you!
-I outline all of the fun and simple advent calendar activities in the post below.
-Plus, you can get this calendar and make your own with a blank advent calendar template through the sign up form at the bottom of the post!
+Today I have a free printable Advent calendar for you!
+I outline all the fun (and simple) advent calendar activities in the post below.

-First, this family Advent Calendar focuses on 2 fundamental things:
+First, this family Advent calendar focuses on two important things:

 - Family Time & Experiences